-Children are extended at St Mary’s through implementation of the following programmes:
+We focus on broadening children’s depth and variety of experiences, and support them to become well-rounded individuals.
+Children are also extended at St Mary’s through implementation of the following programmes:

 We offer the opportunity for children to participate in a Mathematics Achievement Challenge.
 This is to enrich students who show an interest in Mathematics.
 Students complete in-depth investigations that are challenging, extremely stimulating and relate to everyday life situations.
 Last year over 300 schools and 2000 students participated in the programme.
 For each challenge – a student must complete 12 investigations.
 This programme is designed for Years 3 – 6 children.
 Children are presented with certificates and badges.